 If you feel like donating goods or money for the work the developers are doing, then we're happy to confirm that this is indeed possible.
-Of course we'd really like to have you working with us on the system, but if you're feeling generous we won't stop you either.
+Of course we'd really like to have you working with us on the system and become a contributor, but if you're feeling generous we won't stop you either.

-Another possibility is to meet with the Hurd developers at a meeting and spend them a pizza or beer or both or similar.
+Another possibility is to meet with the Hurd developers at a meeting and buy them a pizza or beer or both or similar.

 Marcus Brinkmann